redolution/gekkoboot/README.md

 ## Troubleshooting

-iplboot displays useful diagnostic messages as it attempts to load the selected DOL.
+gekkoboot displays useful diagnostic messages as it attempts to load the selected DOL.
 But it's so fast you may not have time to read or even see them.
 If you hold the down direction on the D-Pad, the messages will remain on screen until you let go.

 When choosing a shortcut button, beware that some software checks for buttons held at boot to alter certain behaviors.
-If your software behaves differently when booted through iplboot, ensure the assigned shortcut button is not used in this way.
+If your software behaves differently when booted through gekkoboot, ensure the assigned shortcut button is not used in this way.
 For example, it is not recommended to assign Swiss to the B button as holding B causes Swiss to disable the DVD drive.

-Also on Qoob SX, the "backup" BIOS will run before iplboot, so it may interfere with some shortcuts.
+Also on Qoob SX, the "backup" BIOS will run before gekkoboot, so it may interfere with some shortcuts.

 ## Compiling

-You should only need to compile iplboot if you want to modify to the source code.
+You should only need to compile gekkoboot if you want to modify to the source code.
 Otherwise, you can just download prebuilt binaries from the releases tab.